Gerfier/GerardFierro/README.md

 -"Formspree.io" used to send message to email

+-PetUs now has a simple validation file using  js

 Things to update:
+-Working in a better 'About' section for portfolio

 -Some of the projects do not have all pages created, the case for PetUs and GrabCafe.

--PetUs still does not validate login form to relocate user to another made up page.
+-Redirect user to another page when logged in, in PetUs